SumoLogic/sumologic-documentation/docs/cloud-soar/user-manual.md

 available, it will be displayed in this Event Details screen.

-To begin triaging an event, click on the person icon in the Actions column for the event to "grab" the event.
+To begin triaging an event, click on the person icon in the Actions column for the event to **grab** the event.
 Once an event is grabbed by an analyst, any Playbooks defined for that incident type will be automatically executed and the results will be displayed in the Results section of the Event Details screen.
 Because all Playbooks for the